frappe/erpnext_com/erpnext_com/www/contribute.md

 		<h4>Localization</h4>
 	</div>
 	<div class="col-md-8">
-		Get involved by <a href="https://translate.erpnext.com">translating Frappe, ERPNext and other projects in your language</a>.
+		Get involved by <a href="https://translate.erpnext.com">translating Frappé, ERPNext and other projects in your language</a>.
 Also help us tell the world about how ERPNext is helping create better software for everyone by translating content our website.
 	</div>
 </div>
 <hr>